 Find out more about planning for the future from Dying Matters and Compassion in Dying.
 Macmillan Cancer Support and Marie Curie also provide information about what will happen in the last few weeks and days of life.

-Thinking about your future care
+Planning your future care

-- where you would like to die.
+- where you would prefer to die.

 Support in making decisions

 Age UK and Compassion in Dying provide information about making a lasting power of attorney.
-You can find more information and the forms you need to fill in from the GOV.UK website.
+You can find more information and the forms you need to fill in on the official government website, www.gov.uk.

 Making a Will